 What about getting cleared funds quickly?
 If you need to pay somebody with a cashier’s check, an online bank account won't help.
 However, you can generally do a wire transfer out of an online bank account (if your payee will accept a wire transfer).

-You Can’t Spend It From Your Online Bank Account
+Spending and Your Online Bank Account

 Customer Service With Online Bank Accounts